sage-code/maj/case.md

 # use case

-Maj existence is a fictional, utopic langauge created for an utopian virtual world.
-It is illogical to create a new language otherwise.
-But... is it?
-I will try to find out other good reasons to build Maj.
-I hope this will entice you to take Maj more seriosuly and find it useful.
+Maj existence is a artificial langauge created for a virtual world.
+I will try to find out other good reasons to build an Maj.
+I hope you will find this rationals entertaining and intresting.
+Maj is nothing but an artistic language until we find for it a more useful role.

 ## facts: